Everything you need to know about swimming with dwarf minke whales

 When you go out for a dive there’ll usually be spotters on top of the boat trying to get eyes on a whale.
 They’re quick creatures – sometimes by the time you focus your gaze they’re gone again, so be sure to have your wetsuit on and camera at the ready to jump in and capture their rare beauty.

-Some important things to note: your encounter with minke whales is controlled to minimise the impact on the animals – this includes not swimming after them.
+Some important things to note: your encounter with these gorgeous creatures is controlled to minimise the impact on the animals – this includes not swimming after them.
 Minke whales are curious, so just float around and let them come and eyeball you.